-You then ask questions to identify why you do what you do.
-And you repeat them replacing the initial behaviour with the first answer, and then the second answer, and so on.
+Then start asking yourself questions to identify why you do what you do.
+And you repeat the question, replacing the initial behaviour with the first answer, and then the second answer, and so on.

-So taking our example of working hard, ask: “What does working so hard give me that’s important for me?”.
-Perhaps the answer would be, so I can make money.
+- Question: what does working so hard give me that’s important for me?
+Answer: so I can make money.

-The next question would be: “What does earning money give me that’s important?”.
-It could be so that I can provide for my family.
+- Question: what does earning money give me that’s important?
+Answer: so that I can provide for my family.

-Then ask: “What does providing for my family give me that’s important for me?”.
-The answer could be so that they’ll be happy and secure.
+- Question: what does providing for my family give me that’s important for me?
+Answer: so that they’ll be happy and feel secure.

-Next ask: “What does having a happy and secure family give me that is important for me?”.
-A possible answer for this would be, it gives me peace of mind.
+- Question: what does having a happy and secure family give me that is important for me?
+Answer: it gives me peace of mind.

-In this example, peace of mind is what’s really important and is, therefore, a core value.
-By recognising this you can avoid any unhelpful feelings around working hard such as fear and overwhelm and reinforce what working hard gives you – peace of mind, which is far more useful.
+In this example, peace of mind is what’s really important and therefore is a core value.
+Recognising this would help you avoid unhelpful feelings around working hard such as frustration and overwhelm, and reinforce what working hard provides you – peace of mind.

 Another useful exercise on values was developed by business coach John Assaraf which will help you to connect to what you value most in your life.
 Start by writing down all the things you value in your life, some examples could be things like health, time, freedom, creativity, love, fun, wealth, connection or peace.
 Select your most important ten and put them in order from one to ten, where one has the highest value.

-Then ask yourself: “what must I do today to act upon my number one value?”.
-If for example, you have health first, you would be asking yourself what you could do today to ensure you act upon it, so that could be anything from eating healthily to doing exercise or taking time out to relax.
+Then ask yourself: “What must I do today to act upon my number one value?”.
+If for example, you have health first, you would be asking yourself what you could do today to ensure you’re looking after your health, so that could be anything from eating healthily, to doing exercise, or taking time out to relax.

-When you take care of your highest values and the most important things first, your life overall is more meaningful and you will generally feel calmer and balanced.
+When you take care of your highest values and the most important things first, your life overall is more meaningful and you will generally feel calm and balanced.

 Try these exercises for yourself to understand your values and what makes you tick.
 It will help you to make sense of some of your habits and behaviours.
 Now you understand your core values, what are you doing today to act on them?